 On one side of the balance scale, I provide standardized nursing care according to hospital specific policies and procedures and in accordance with my state’s Nurse Practice Act.
 On the other side of the balance scale, I incorporate complementary, alternative or integrative modalities (CAM) into my clinical practice to help treat the whole person – body, mind and spirit.
 By adding holistic modalities into my nursing practice, it does not negate the validity of conventional medicine, but rather acts as a complement, enriching the scope of nursing practice and helps each patient reach their potential for healing.

 As an ICU Nurse, I am constantly dealing with machines, medications, alarms, procedures, supplies and various doctors orders in order to keep my patient alive or while recovering from an extensive surgery.
-While providing my critical care nursing interventions, I mix in Healing Touch and Reiki to my practice.
+While providing my critical care nursing interventions, I mix in mindfulness, therapeutic listening, aromatherapy, Healing Touch and/or Reiki to my practice.

 For example, I’ll give Morphine for pain relief and also provide a quick Healing Touch or Reiki technique to reduce pain and help the medicine work better.
 For patients who can’t sleep and don’t want a sleeping pill, I can offer them a Healing Touch technique that promotes relaxation and often times patients will fall fast asleep afterward.
-Sometimes Holistic Nursing is as simple as placing my hand on my patient’s hand or shoulder while actively listening to them express their fears, concerns and thoughts.
+Sometimes Holistic Nursing is as simple as being present with my patient or listening to their story.
+I often place my hand on my patient’s hand or shoulder while actively listening to them express their fears, concerns and thoughts.
 Offering emotional support and wellness education to patients and their families is also a way I practice Holistic Nursing.

 Another way I practice Holistic Nursing in the hospital setting is to promote holism within my unit.

-I am currently member of the American Holistic Nurses Association and will be applying to obtain my certification in Holistic Nursing through them this Fall.
-As part of certification in the practice of Holistic Nursing, the AHNA requires nurses to integrate self-care, self-responsibility, spirituality, and reflection in their lives.
+In November 2017 I obtained my certification as a Board Certified Holistic Nurse through American Holistic Nurses Credentialing Corporation.
+As part of the Holistic Nursing Certification process, the American Holistic Nurses Association requires nurses to integrate self-care, self-responsibility, spirituality, and reflection in their lives.
 By doing this, I have gained a greater awareness of the interconnectedness with self, others, nature, and spirit.
 This awareness has enhanced my understanding of individuals and their relationships to the human and global community.
 Using my awareness and experience in nursing, I feel I am able to promote and facilitate the healing process for others and myself.
 I am enjoying the integration of my personal healing journey and like Florence Nightingale, I am here to be a service to others, to spread healing light through nursing.